Middlegame

 Middlegame is a 2019 science fantasy/horror novel by American novelist Seanan McGuire.
 It was well-received critically, winning the 2020 Locus Award for Best Fantasy Novel and garnering a nomination for the 2020 Hugo Award for Best Novel.

-The second book, Seasonal Fears, was released in 2022, and the third, Tidal Creatures in 2024.
-Future books are planned for 2026 and 2028.
-The series is also related to The Up-and-Under series, written by McGuire under the pen name A. Deborah Baker.
+Middlegame is the first book in the Alchemical Journeys series.
+It has been followed by Seasonal Fears (2022), Tidal Creatures (2024), and Inkpot Gods (2026).
+A fifth entry in the series, Asphodel, is planned for release in 2028.
+The series is also related to The Up-and-Under series, which she wrote under the pen name A. Deborah Baker.

 Plot

 Alchemist James Reed attempts to create a human embodiment of the Doctrine of Ethos, a fundamental force of the universe.
 He creates twins Roger and Dodger, child prodigies with mastery over language and mathematics, respectively.
 The twins forge an intermittent psychic connection as children.
 The pair reunite in person at Berkeley for grad school.
 Erin, another construct created by Reed, is Dodger’s roommate.
 Erin is secretly following Reed’s orders, but resents him for killing her twin brother Darren.

 When Roger visits home for Thanksgiving, he finds a childhood drawing of him and Dodger which should not exist.
 Erin instructs him to reset the timeline.
 Dodger uses her powers to bring them back in time, erasing all memories of the event.
 It is revealed that Roger and Dodger have used their powers to reset the timeline thousands of times before, preventing Reed from destroying them.
 The twins explore their powers, accidentally triggering a massive earthquake which destroys much of Berkeley.
 Horrified, Roger abandons his sister.

 Years later, Roger is a professor who is dating Erin.
 Reed orders Erin to kill Roger.
 Erin goes rogue and helps Roger escape.
 Timelines begin to merge as Roger and Dodger speak to each other from their alternate pasts and futures.
 Roger and Dodger reunite once again at the Sutro Baths, exploring their reality-warping powers.
 Dodger is shot and almost dies.
 Erin and Reed are both killed in a final confrontation.
 Roger and Dodger decide to learn more about their powers, and agree that they will eventually try once more to find a timeline with a happier ending.